STNETRadio/Doc/stnetid/movetostnetid.md

 <summary>If you see the "Google Workspace - Invalid Email" page and cannot log in</summary>

-We have a simple solution: go to [help.stnetradio.co/logout](https://help.stnetradio.co/logout) on the website where the message appears, then log in as usual using your email or Passkey instead.
+We have a simple solution: go to [help.stnetradio.com/logout](https://help.stnetradio.com/logout) on the website where the message appears, then log in as usual using your email or Passkey instead.

 {% embed url="https://www.youtube.com/watch?v=ELoW080BNP0" %}

 </details>

-If you encounter issues with registration or have further inquiries, feel free to contact us at: [team@stnetradio.co](mailto:team@stnetradio.co).
+If you encounter issues with registration or have further inquiries, feel free to contact us at: [team@stnetradio.com](mailto:team@stnetradio.com).